Gottman Method Couples Therapy

 Session 2: Understanding You and Your Partner as Individuals

-Session 3: Understanding the Strengths of Your Relationship and Areas you Want to Change
+Session 3: Understanding the Strengths of Your Relationship and Areas You Want to Change

-In the Gottman Method of couples therapy members of the couple talk directly to one another with the therapist observing, and intervening as needed to coach each person in the use of effective interaction skills.
+In the Gottman Method of couples therapy, members of the couple talk directly to one another, with the therapist observing and intervening as needed to coach each person in the use of effective interaction skills.
 Selecting from a wide array of skills and exercises, your therapist will design the therapy session to meet the needs of your specific couple relationship identified during your assessment.
 In this way, you will be shown how to develop the same skills and ways of interacting that proved so successful for the long-term stable, happy couples in Dr. Gottman’s research.
 Once a respectful tone and safe atmosphere is created, intimacy, connection, problem-solving and happiness are far more attainable.

-Learning About the Science Behind the Gottman Approach: Research from The Love Lab
+The Science Behind the Gottman Approach: Research from The Love Lab